 This choir rings nearly 61 bells and 48 choir chimes!
 If you have some music reading ability and/or previous handbell experience and are interested, please contact Patrick Murphy.

 Summer Choir (high school to adult)

-During the summer months (Memorial Day to Labor Day), you are invited to join the Summer Choir as it leads worship through music.
+During the summer months of June and August, you are invited to join the Summer Choir as they lead worship through music.
 Summer Choir meets each Sunday morning at 9:00 to learn the anthems for that day.
 Our musical standard of excellence is maintained, but the music is easily learned in one rehearsal.
 This is a wonderful way to lend your voice in worship, explore singing in the choir, and enjoy the fellowship of other musicians.
 Contact Patrick Murphy to register or to ask questions.

 Built in 1967 for our church by the Schantz Organ Company of Orrville, Ohio, the organ, comprised of 51 ranks of pipes (approximately 2400 pipes), is an outstanding instrument which has been endorsed by the many concert organists who have performed in recitals here.
 While it is essentially an instrument designed for worship services, it performs a majority of music from various countries and from different periods quite well.
 The acoustics of the sanctuary complement the sound of the organ as well as the sound of the spoken word.
 The sanctuary organ was a gift from Mrs. James Lee Love and was rebuilt and reinstalled with additions in the summer of 2007.

 The Williams Chapel organ was installed in 1982.
 Built by the Andover Organ Company of Methuen, Massachusetts, it has fifteen stops and 984 pipes.
 It is one of the most outstanding tracker organs in this part of the country.
 The chapel organ was a gift from Elizabeth F. and Frank S. Holt, Sr.